Planning for the Conference

-Your session’s Curator will schedule a call to discuss your session’s format and content.
+Your session’s assigned curator(s) will work with you to develop your session’s format and content.
 We encourage active learning formats that move beyond lectures with slides.
-We also request that you avoid marketing, sales, or product endorsements in your presentation, and that you limit your company’s branding to the first and last slides only (this is a requirement for sessions to be eligible for AIA credit).
+We also request that you avoid marketing, sales, or product endorsements in your presentation, and that you limit your company’s branding to the first and last slides only (this is a requirement for sessions to be eligible for continuing education credit).

 How will slide presentations work?

-You will need to submit your slide presentation in advance to your session's Curator, who will load it onto the computer in the room where you are presenting.
-If you plan to include video, please embed the video in your presentation (Convene's internet may be unreliable for streaming online videos).
+You will need to submit slide presentations in advance to your session's curator; they will then be loaded onto the computer in the room where you are presenting.
+If you plan to include video, please embed the video in your presentation (wifi in the venue may be unreliable for streaming online videos).

 Note that we will make all slide presentations available to conference attendees, unless you specifically ask us not to.

 Do I get free or discounted registration for speaking?